Skip to Content

 • a sensitive conversation being overheard in a public cafe by a member of the public.

-If the incident is of a criminal nature, please follow your organisation’s policy on reporting these types of incidents to law enforcement authorities.
+If the incident is of a criminal nature, or involves fraud/corruption, please follow your organisation’s policy on reporting these types of incidents to the relevant bodies.

 The table below provides further examples of the types of incidents that OVIC should be notified about.